apaluya/localize-the-docs/localize-the-docs.md

 ## Takeaways

-- Do a GILT assessment
+- Do a GILT assessment to identify possible pain points
 - Partner up with a good, reputable LSP
 - Expect to pay professional-level rates